WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-16-istio-getting-started.md

   </p>
 </div>

 The demo application is only accessible through the internal network.
-To make it accessible from the outside, install the Istio in the same namespace.
+To make it accessible from the outside, install the Istio ingress gateway in the same namespace.

 <script src="https://gist.github.com/WolfgangOfner/187ae759bb4cf86c09406b8f4001140f.js"></script>